 I mentioned in yesterday’s post that a few days ago my family doctor had sent me into hospital because of worsening shortness of breath.
 I wasn’t overly surprised when I was met with stigma in the ER.
 It seemed like the ER doc took one look at my list of psych meds and decided to write me off as a psych patient.
 He barely listened to anything I said, and kept asking what the point was of my GP sending me in.
 All he wanted to do was repeat the tests my GP had already done and refer me to an outpatient clinic.
 I was upset with being dismissed like that, and there was no need for me to be in ER to do what my doctor had already done, so I left.

 Then yesterday comes along, and the stigma in the ER situation really kicked into high gear.
 From the time I woke up, I was extremely dizzy, to the point where even walking around my apartment was difficult.
 I checked my blood pressure a few times, and it was very high.
 My heart rate was also high.
-On one recheck of my blood pressure it was 170/118, which is extremely high.
-I still didn’t really want to go back to ER after the experience I had a couple days before, but I called the provincial Healthlink phone line and talked to a nurse, who thought I should definitely go in to ER.
+On one recheck of my blood pressure, it was 170/118, which is extremely high.
+I still didn’t really want to go back to ER after the experience I had a couple days before, but I called the provincial Healthlink phone line and talked to a nurse, who thought I should definitely go to the ER.